Alokray007/Fakestore/Test-Setup.md

 }
 ```

-Now, when you run your tests using npm test, an HTML report will be generated at the specified outputPath (e.g., ./test-report.html).
+Now, when you run your tests, automatically an HTML report will be generated at the specified outputPath (e.g., ./test-report.html).
 You can open this file in your browser to view the detailed test report.

 ## Mocking HTTP Requests